Shardeum Documentation

 In a previous section, we discussed how no pre-existing issuance model satisfied all the ideal criteria required to guarantee the network's secure, efficient and smooth operation.

 If running a validator node becomes unprofitable, the S:A ratio will begin to reduce as some node operators unstake and leave the network; this reduction in S:A ratio will mean the remaining nodes will spend less time in standby and more time earning rewards for actively validating the network.
-If the S:A ratio reduction is too extreme, the node reward $/hr parameter can be increased to make the network more profitable and ensure an adequate S:A ratio.
+If the S:A ratio reduction is too extreme, the node reward/hr parameter can be increased to make the network more profitable and ensure an adequate S:A ratio.

-2. Ensure the SHM supply is always heading toward equilibrium (SHM burned = SHM issued), enabling the network to reward node operators forever
+1. Ensure the SHM supply is always heading toward equilibrium (SHM burned = SHM issued), enabling the network to reward node operators forever

-3. Keep the S:A ratio high enough that the network always retains its ability to scale and never sacrifices security
+1. Keep the S:A ratio high enough that the network always retains its ability to scale and never sacrifices security

-4. Keep the S:A ratio low enough so that the network never issues more SHM than required to secure the network and avoid the pointless waste of natural and computational resources
+1. Keep the S:A ratio low enough so that the network never issues more SHM than required to secure the network and avoid the pointless waste of natural and computational resources

-5. Actively promote network efficiency by rewarding the validator node operators enough APY% to stay in the network but no more
+1. Actively promote network efficiency by rewarding the validator node operators enough APY% to stay in the network but no more

 We cannot predict in advance what is "enough" APY% for node operators to continue validating the network; the micro, macro and socio-economic climate all play a significant role in how well entire asset classes perform.
 The S:A ratio is used as a collective representation of the current economic environment to allow us to make informed decisions on the future profitability of the network.

-In the event that the S:A ratio is too high, the node reward $/hr parameter would be lowered to reduce profitability.
+In the event that the S:A ratio is too high, the node reward/hr parameter would be lowered to reduce profitability.
 In these circumstances, the most inefficient nodes will likely leave the network first, as they will become unprofitable sooner, resulting in a consistently efficient network.

 3.6.3.5 Dynamic Simulations

-The figure below shows how Shardeum's capped elastic supply model would react following Ethereum's price action and transaction volumes.
+The figure below shows how Shardeum's dynamic supply model would react following Ethereum's price action and transaction volumes.
 In the first 180 days, the supply is highly inflationary as transaction volumes are low and the network still needs to reward the validator nodes (600 nodes minimum).
 Between 180 and 600 days since Genesis, the network transactions continue to increase; this slows supply inflation and finally results in the supply reaching equilibrium from 600 to 2000 days.

 Natural equilibrium occurred in almost all our simulations.
 The figures below are based on the Polygon and Algorand data; both follow the same pattern as the Ethereum simulation above, achieving equilibrium as the network matures.

 Occasionally, when we mixed the price and transaction volumes of different networks, we found examples where the supply did not naturally find equilibrium.
-The FDAO-overseen variables were tweaked in these scenarios to encourage the supply toward equilibrium.
+The variables were tweaked in these scenarios to encourage the supply toward equilibrium.
 The figure below combines price action from the Algorand network and the transaction volumes from Polygon; in this model, the supply initially starts inflationary before quickly becoming highly deflationary.

 The above simulations prove that no matter how Shardeum's price and transaction levels materialize, the issuance policy can ensure the SHM supply is always heading toward equilibrium (SHM burned = SHM issued), enabling the network to reward node operators forever (run more simulations here).